Info for Philanthropists

 The Big Give works with a variety of philanthropists including trusts and foundations, corporations, high net worth individuals and statutory bodies.
 Our network of philanthropists are called ‘Champions’ and they provide some of the funding to double online donations to charities in the match-funding campaign, the Christmas Challenge.

-Since 2008, our Champions have helped to raise over £78 million for more than 2,800 charity projects.
+Since 2008, our Champions have helped to raise over £97 million for thousands of charity projects.

 Would you like to join this unique and exclusive group in the philanthropic world?